 - Create a record if a record does not currently exist

 Before submitting your request, please review Exemptions to understand which records are specifically exempted under court rule, statute, or case law.

 Administrative records requests can be submitted by mail, fax, email or in person:

 Clark County Courthouse

-There may be costs for copying or scanning records, and the court may charge a fee for the time it takes to complete the necessary research and prepare the records for inspection or copying if the request requires more than one hour of staff time.
-Additionally, there may be actual costs of copying or scanning the records.
-The public records officer will work with you to be sure your needs are understood and, where possible, to narrow the search, making the process as efficient and effective as possible.
-For most requests, the process of locating the records can be accomplished within an hour.
-For more extensive requests, the agency may charge for research and preparation time after the first hour.
+There are costs for copying or scanning records, and the court may charge a fee for the time it takes to complete the necessary research and prepare the records for inspection or copying.
+The records clerk or public records officer will work with you to be sure your needs are understood and, where possible, to narrow the search, making the process as efficient and effective as possible.

 $0.50 per page

 |$5.00 for the 1st page, $1.00 for each subsequent page, per document|

 $20.00 per hour

 Certain administrative records cannot be disclosed if prohibited under GR 31.1, or other court rules, federal statutes, state statutes, court orders, or case law.